 Symptoms: generally start 24 hours after exposure and may include fever, vomiting and diarrhoea with blood.

 Treatment: visit your GP.
 Do not take anti-diarrheatics (for example, Imodium or Kaolin) because these may mask the symptoms.
-Do not cure the symptoms as this may make things worse.

-More serious infections such as Leptospirosis, which has two forms: Weils Disease (a dangerous condition which results from infection carried in rats’ urine) and the Hardjo form transmitted to humans from cattle.
+Leptospirosis has two forms: Weils Disease (a dangerous condition which results from infection carried in rats’ urine) and the Hardjo form transmitted to humans from cattle.

 Symptoms: fever and flu-like condition

 Treatment: full recovery is probable if a course of penicillin is taken in time but this depends upon immediate treatment.
 The time factor is crucial.
 Go straight to your GP, explaining the symptoms and possible source of infection from infected water.
-Ask for ten days of penicillin.
-Do not wait for a test as this wastes valuable time.

 NB: a small number of cases of Leptospirosis infection have occurred on occasion around the central highlands of Scotland.

-Common examples of these are Giardia and Amoebic Dysentery.
+Giardia and Amoebic Dysentery.

 Symptoms: these start 24 hours after exposure and may include vomiting, diarrhoea with mucous and blood, eggy sulphurous burps and foul smelling gas.